hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-user-backup-exclusions admin

-The function for deleting backup exclusion
+This function for deleting backup exclusion

 *******************************************************************